 Asthma IQ for Primary Care Physicians

-Specific Aims and Objectives
+Specific Aims and Objectives:

-- To determine if the use of the Asthma IQ tool will improve asthma patient outcomes as assessed by the number of asthma exacerbations requiring the use of systemic corticosteroids for three or more days (secondary endpoint).
+- To determine if the use of the Asthma IQ tool would improve asthma patient outcomes as assessed by the number of asthma exacerbations requiring the use of systemic corticosteroids for three or more days (secondary endpoint).

 AAFP National Research Network